Sigma Lithium (OTCMKTS:SGMLF) Trading Up 0.4%

-Sigma Lithium Corporation (OTCMKTS:SGMLF – Get Rating) shares were up 0.4% during trading on Monday .
-The company traded as high as $8.11 and last traded at $8.00.
-Approximately 2,800 shares changed hands during trading, a decline of 64% from the average daily volume of 7,771 shares.
+Sigma Lithium Corporation (OTCMKTS:SGMLF – Get Rating)’s stock price was up 0.4% during mid-day trading on Monday .
+The stock traded as high as $8.11 and last traded at $8.00.
+Approximately 2,800 shares traded hands during trading, a decline of 64% from the average daily volume of 7,771 shares.
 The stock had previously closed at $7.97.

 About Sigma Lithium (OTCMKTS:SGMLF)